Task 1: Azure Virtual WAN

 Deployment requires the following:

-- One fully licensed FortiManager instance (PAYG or BYOL)
+- One fully licensed FortiManager instance (BYOL or Flex) is recommended, but not required.

 Continue to Chapter 3 - Getting Started